-There may also be an announcement.
-Then the performance will begin, and the performers will come on stage.
+There may be an announcement and then the performers will come on stage and the performance will begin.

 I might be going to see a theatre performance, a dance performance, music performance or a circus performance.
 In all these performances, there will be people on stage called performers.
 They may wear a costume and sing, dance or act to tell us a story.